TorahBibleCodes/TorahBibleCodes/README.md

 - In holy texts

-  Read SEFER HAMELBOSH and SEFER ...
+  Read SEFER HAMELBOSH and SEFER YETZIRA

 - In gematria encoding